-Today, we know that’s not the case.
-Here are five reasons why translation should be incorporated in the classroom.
+five facts on why translation should be incorporated into the classroom.

 Additionally, preserving the student's native language can have a lasting impact on their future employability.
 According to New American Economy, demand for bilingual workers in the United States more than doubled over the last five years.
 In fact, bilingual employees earn an average of 5-20% more per hour than the position's base rate.
 For an American graduate, a second language could be worth up to $128,000 over 40 years.

-Psychology Today acknowledges these socioeconomic advantages while also emphasizing the many cognitive benefits to being bilingual.
-Bilingual students have a larger working memory.
-In terms of brain structure, they have more grey matter and associated higher brain activity in the parts of the brain which control language and attention.
+Psychology Today acknowledges these socioeconomic avantages while also emphasizing the many cognitive benefits of being bilingual.
+Bilingual students have a significantly larger working memory.
+In terms of brain structure, they have more grey matter and associated higher brain activity in the parts of the brain, which control language and attention.
 Superior brain function is a strong predictor of academic success.

-When students are not just permitted to hold on to their cultural identity, but encouraged to do so, it facilitates learning and enhances communication between the students and teachers.
+When students are encouraged to hold onto their cultural identity, it facilitates learning and enhances communication between the students and teachers and parents.
 The ability to communicate increases self-esteem in students, which improves their ability to learn.

 Providing translation in the classroom, despite its former reputation, has been proven to help students master a language more quickly and, at the same time, cultivate a positive attitude about learning new languages.
 Students benefit from translation services that enable them to maintain their native language while learning a new one and learning about diverse cultures.
 The benefits of facilitating learning by providing translation go far beyond the classroom.